 disbelieved their accusations.
 He had no respect for the religious leaders of

-Israel; His contempt was character-based; they continually pestered him about every little thing, demanding justice.
+Israel; His contempt for them was complete; they continually pestered him about every little

-leaders of Israel were zealots, not for the Law of Moses or for the truth but
+leaders of Israel were zealots, not of the Law of Moses, nor of the truth but

-for their own rendition of these things.
-They were zealots for the way they
+of their religion, a rendition of these things.
+They were zealots of the way they

-misconstrued the Law and interpreted the prophets, zealots for their manmade
+misconstrued the Law and misinterpreted the prophets, zealots for their manmade

-actually loved and obeyed God’s Law and the prophets, it would have led them the
+actually loved and obeyed God and His prophets, it would have led them to

 (243e) Kingdom of God >>